rl1987/trickster.dev/tricksterblog/content/post/reproducible-linux-environments-with-vagrant-and-terraform.md

 To reboot the VM and make this change working, we run `vagrant reload`.
 After doing so, we can access n8n frontend via http://localhost:5678/.

 There is one more thing we need to set up in Vagrant configuration.
-You may want to edit your source code through VIM or other text editor in host machine and run it in guest machine without going through the hassle of using SFTP to transfer files.
+You may want to edit your source code through VIM or other text editor in host machine and run it in a guest machine without going through the hassle of using SFTP to transfer files.
 Vagrant supports shared directories that enable us to mirror a source code directory between host and guest systems.
 Edit the part of Vagrantfile that mentions shared folders to add the following line: